ElliotByrne/vite-react-ts-client-setup-wizard/README.md

 4. Would have been nice to finesse the accessibility of the website.

 5. I was planning to include sorting functionality to each column but didn't manage to in time.

+6. For the ExpressJS repo, I should have done this using TypeScript.
+Although I hope the front-end code shows that I am proficient in using TS.
+Also, I was hoping to include server side validation but I didn't have the time.